db-vascohenriques/rcg_e2e_etl/README.md

 ## Contact

-If you have any questions or need further assistance, please contact vasco.henriques@databricks.com
+If you have any questions or need further assistance, please contact your Databricks representative